Sparse Bayesian Optimization: BACKGROUND AND RELATED WORK

 where $\beta$ is a hyperparameter that controls the exploration-exploitation trade-off.
 More recently, information-theoretic acquisition functions have been developed~\citep{hernandezlobato2014pes,wang2017maxvalue}.

 \paragraph{Regularization in BO:} Regularization has been applied to acquisition function optimization, though not for the purpose of sparsity. \citet{shahriari2016unbounded} used regularization for unbounded BO, in which there are no bounds on the search space.
 They applied a form of $L_2$ regularization to the EI target value that penalized sampling points far from the initial center of the search space. \citet{gonzalez2016batch} used regularization for batch BO, where the penalty discouraged points from being chosen close to points that had already been selected for the batch.
-The penalty was a function of the $L_2$ distance to already-selected points, and was directly multiplied to the acquisition function (EI or UCB).
+The penalty term was multiplied with the original acquisition function value.

 \paragraph{BO with Sparse Models:} ~\citet{saasbo} introduced the sparse axis-aligned subspaces (SAAS) function prior in which a structured sparse prior is induced over the inverse-squared kernel lengthscales $\{\rho_i\}_{i=1}^{d}$ to enable BO in high dimensions.
 The SAAS prior has the form $\tau \sim \mathcal{HC}(\alpha), \rho_{i} \sim \mathcal{HC}(\tau)$ where $\mathcal{HC}$ is the half-Cauchy distribution which concentrates at zero.
 The goal of the SAAS prior is to turn off unimportant parameters by shrinking $\rho_i$ to zero, which avoids overfitting in high-dimensional spaces, thus enabling sample-efficient high-dimensional BO.
-The global shrinkage parameter $\tau$ controls the overall model sparsity: as more observations are made, $\tau$ can be pushed to larger values, allowing the level of sparsity to adapt to the data as needed.
+The global shrinkage parameter $\tau$ controls the overall sparsity: with more data, $\tau$ can be pushed to larger values, adapting the level of sparsity to the data as needed.

-While sparsity in the GP model is different from the sparsity we seek in this work, we will show that combining the SAAS model with acquisition regularization is highly effective for sparse high-dimensional BO.
-By enforcing additional regularization in the acquisition function, the parameters identified as unimportant will be set to their baseline values, generating simpler and more interpretable policies.
+While sparsity in the GP model is different from the sparsity we seek here, we will show that combining the SAAS model with acquisition regularization is highly effective for sparse high-dimensional BO.
+By enforcing regularization in the acquisition function, the parameters identified as unimportant will be set to their baseline values, generating simpler and more interpretable policies.
 Other work has studied feature sparsity in GP regression but without considering sparsity in optimization~\citep{oh19, park21}.